 Now let’s talk pico de gallo.
 DON’T SKIP IT.

 The fresh, bright pico really cuts the rich nature of the cheese dip.
-Basically, you chop up a bunch of things: tomato, onion, cilantro, jalapeno, lime, and garlic, and store it in the fridge until you’re ready to use it.
+Basically, you chop up a bunch of things and store it in the fridge until you’re ready to use it.
 Make this in advance if you’re crunched for time…it tastes better as it sits a bit anyway!